emychela/Coffee_Shop_Sales_Analysis_Excel/README.md

   - Brewed Chai Tea is the most setting product for Maven Rosters
   - Coffee is the most selling product by Category

-  ## Analysis based on location of the coffee shop
+  ## Analysis Based on Coffee Shop Location.
   ### Astoria Location
   - Total revenue increased steadily but a slight dip in Feb.
   - Coffee shop is busiest on Monday and Thursday and slow on Satuday.